1. What does the IOM Development Fund do?

 - Research and assessment

-- Assisted Voluntary Return and Re-integration (AVRR) on an exceptional basis, for projects focusing on government capacity building activities
+- Return and Re-integration on an exceptional basis, for projects focusing on government capacity development activities

 4. Which activities are NOT eligible under the IOM Development Fund?

 The following are examples of activity areas not covered by the Fund.